About Runnymede Drama Group

 You can get more information about RDG and what we do by contacting us, or coming along to one of our events (check the calendar for details of when and where).
 We are always pleased to welcome new members - either acting or backstage.
 Subscriptions are £35 per annum for a full member.

 If you have any questions or comments about the web site, you can email our Webmaster who does the web and database design or Colin Dolley who administers the majority of the site content.

 Yes, we are.
 Our registration number is 292974.

 Do you do fundraising activities?

 Most of our social events raise a few pounds and we are lucky enough to make small profits on our productions.
 We have an annual Quiz and a 100 Club which raises funds throughout the year.
 Details of how to join the 100 Club can be obtained from Nick Lund email@example.com In past years we have obtained grants for specific projects such as the refurbishment of the toilet facilities at the RDG Studio and for our youth group productions.

 Yes, in fact we have two.
 Louise Dangel currently runs our younger aged youth group, The Sundowners.
 They currently present a musical production once a year at the Rhoda McGaw Theatre, Woking in the February half term, auditioning in September/October and rehearsing once or twice each week until the show.
 Open to young people up to the age of 21.
 More recently, Nancy Lund has started working with our younger members aged from 13 - 21, exploring and presenting pieces of drama.
-They meet on Sundays mostly and are entering the autumn drama festivals in 2014 with a one act play The Spasm.
+This group has entered Woking and Spelthorne Drama Festivals with great success over several years.
 Both our youth sections are encouraged to audition for our main productions, where appropriate.
 Anyone 16 and over can become a full member of RDG.